ngxs/store/docs/plugins/router.md

 ## Selecting route snapshot using `getRouteSnapshot` selector

+This packages exposes a selector called `getRouteSnapshot`.
+It helps to avoid accessing deeply nested properties.
-To avoid such code where you need to access deeply nested properties - we advise using the `getRouteSnapshot` selector, which takes the component's constructor as the parameter and searches in the tree structure for its `ActivatedRouteSnapshot`.
+This selector takes the component's constructor as the first parameter and looks for its `ActivatedRouteSnapshot` in the router tree.
+Image that we've got the `NovelsComponent`.
-For example we've got the `NovelsComponent` and we don't know how deep it is
+We also don't know its depth, but we would like to access the resolved data and "watch" it.
+Let's look at the code below:

 ```ts
 import { Store } from '@ngxs/store';